ahartz1/ahartz1.github.io/_posts/2015-11-23-selected-projects.markdown

 **Command-line program to provide meaningful access to data in the MovieLens 100k database.**

 The purpose of this project was to make effective use of classes, list comprehensions, the `csv` module to read in data.
+I built a Django app later in the class that has similar functionality for the MovieLens 1M data set.

 **Project Details**
 **Time:** 3.5 days